netgen-layouts/layouts-docs/cookbook/custom_layout_types.rst

 .. tip::

-    Since layout type icons are used in several places in admin interface and Block Manager app in different sizes, it is recommended to create your own icons in SVG format, rather than PNG to allow the CSS to resize the icons.
+    Since layout type icons are used in several places in admin interface and layout editing app in different sizes, it is recommended to create your own icons in SVG format, rather than PNG to allow the CSS to resize the icons.

 Creating frontend and backend Twig templates